Jtranod98/School_District_Analysis/README.md

      ![School_Summary.png](PyCitySchools_pics/School_Summary.png)

-     - The percentage score were significantly lower due to change in the total student number.
+     - The average scores change were too small to consider.
+However, the percentage score were significantly lower due to change in the total student number.
        - average Math score decreased slightly .06 from 83.41 to 83.35
        - average reading score increased slightly by .05 from 83.84 to 83.89
        - % Passing Math decreased significantly 26.36% from 93.27 to 66.91